ga-dc/wdi5/w11/readme.md

 ### Digital Product Design

+- Apply basic principles of design to a project
+- Embed fonts into a website
+- Incorporate fonts from a CDN
+- Distinguish between appropriate uses of different image types
 - Use pure CSS transitions and animations in place of Javascript
-- Explain what "keyframes" and "tweening" are and how they relate to CSS
+- Explain what "keyframes", "easing", "tweening" are and how they relate to CSS
-- Implement Bootstrap on a webpage
-- Incorporate fonts from a CDN

 ### jQuery Plugins